The Apprentice (franchise)

-The Apprentice is a reality talent game show franchise originally aired in 2004 in the United States.
+The Apprentice is a reality talent game show franchise that originally aired in 2004 in the United States.

-Created by U.S.-based British producer Mark Burnett, the show depicts contestants from around the country with various professional backgrounds in an elimination-style competition to become an apprentice to a businessman.
-The show was originally hosted by real estate magnate Donald Trump, who was also one of the producers.
-Burnett developed the show after previous success in bringing Survivor to the U.S. Since its premiere, The Apprentice has spawned several licensed international versions as well as unlicensed imitations.
+Created by Mark Burnett, the show depicts contestants from around the country with various professional backgrounds in an elimination-style competition to become an apprentice to a businessman.
+The show was originally hosted by Donald Trump, who was also one of the producers.
+Burnett developed the show after previous success in bringing Survivor to the United States.
+Since its premiere, The Apprentice has spawned several licensed international versions as well as unlicensed imitations.